Best things to do in Miami

 What is it?
 The former Decorators’ Row has expanded into a hub for vanguard architecture, fashion and art.
 There are several multilevel, open-air shopping complexes like Palm Court and Paradise Plaza where to shop for luxury fashion labels including Emilio Pucci and Giorgio Armani.

 Why go?
 If your pockets aren’t deep enough for the shops, there’s always the neighborhood’s growing number of galleries and free museums, such as the ICA.
+For a quick bite, St. Roch Market offers up an array of global eats.

 What is it?
 Miami’s premier contemporary art museum features a collection of works from such artists as Robert Rauschenberg, James Rosenquist, Frank Stella and Ana Mendieta—which is not to be outdone by its paradisal setting along Biscayne Bay.